Galarzaa90/NabBot/docs/commands/index.md

     The information contained here refers to the `master` branch, it will be updated to `rewrite` documentation soon.

-One of the main feature of discord bots is being able to respond to commands.
+One of the main features of discord bots is being able to respond to commands.
 All commands require a prefix in order to be recognized and to avoid command triggering accidentally.

 By default, the command prefix is `/`, this can be changed in the main file by changing `command_prefix`.